How to make dependent dropdown lists in Excel

 One of the most useful features of data validation is the ability to create a dropdown list that let users select a value from a predefined list.
-Dropdown lists make it easy for users to enter only data that meets your requirements.
+But how can you make one dropdown dynamically respond to another?
+In other words, how can you make the values in a dropdown list depend on another value in the worksheet?
+Read on to see how to create dependent dropdown lists in Excel.

 Dropdown lists are easy to create and use.
 But once you start to use dropdown menus to your spreadsheets, you'll inevitably run into a challenge: how can you make the values in one dropdown list depend on the values in another?
 In other words, how can you make a dropdown list dynamic?